ladybug-tools/ladybug-web/README.md

 	* Latitude and longitude
 	* Local and UTC time
 	* Time zone name, id and offset in hours
+	* 3D arrow shows direction of north
 * Full menu system
 	* Accordion menus use HTML5 details and summary element
 	* Works on all recent browsers - though still in beta on FF
 	* Slide-out "hamburger" menu support for mobile devices

+### Latest update: 2016-03-22 / R10

+* Add arcs for 21 of each month
+* Add a north arrow

 ### Latest update: 2016-03-21 / R9